w33tmaricich/kiki/README.md

 6. Add `kiki_prefix` to the beginning of the current line.
 7. Configurable scratchpad for notes and ideas.
 8. Simple syntax hilighting for kiki
+9. Edit files using uri on current line

 ## TODO